SovereignCloudStack/standards/Standards/scs-0111-v1-volume-type-decisions.md

 Furthermore the indirection makes it harder to discover the qos for a volume type.
 Only admins will see the associated qos ID and will have to take a closer look at the qos after discovering the volume type.
 PLUS: there can only be one qos association for one volume type.
 But a qos can be used for multiple volumes.

 **Conclusion**: The benefit of displaying qos parameters is clear, thus this option should be noted.
 But are volume qos objects widely used?
 If not, standardization process would be too much work.

+#### Other Backend-specific Highlights

+While every option above described things, that can at least be partly or for admins only visible in volume types, there are many different configuration options in hardware and backend providers can make use of.
+It is sadly not possible to get them into the volume type directly, but we recommend, that notable configurations are written into the description of a volume type to achieve transparency for the users.

 ## Open questions